MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/subscription-vending.md

 **Automate process.** You should automate the process of subscription request capture and approval for faster provisioning and improved compliance.

-**Integrate with existing tooling.** It's recommended to integrate the subscription vending approval process into your existing ITSM tool.
+**Integrate with existing tooling.** You should integrate the subscription vending approval process into your existing ITSM tool.
 The integration can simplify the approval process, reduce manual effort, and improve efficiency while reducing errors.
 It also makes maintenance and updates easier over time.

 **Connect to deployment pipeline.** It's a best practice to tie the business logic of the approval process into the subscription deployment pipeline managed by the platform team.
-Azure DevOps pipelines or GitHub Actions workflows are common solutions for the subscription deployment pipeline.
+Azure Pipelines or GitHub Actions workflows are common solutions for the subscription deployment pipeline.

-**Gather requirements at intake.** The business logic should allow application teams to request a subscription and provide subscription requirements, such as anticipated budgets, subscription owners, networking expectations, and business criticality & confidentiality classification.
-Gathering this information at the beginning of the process will inform your deployment parameters and stakeholder approval needs.
+**Gather requirements at intake.** The business logic should allow application teams to request a subscription and provide subscription requirements.
+These requirements should include anticipated budgets, subscription owners, networking expectations, and business criticality & confidentiality classification.
+Gathering this information at the beginning of the process informs your deployment parameters and stakeholder approval needs.
 The intake process should also give the platform team enough information to place the workload in the management group hierarchy.

 With the approval process in place, application teams can start submitting subscription requests.